 5. Start Scoring Your Leads

 Hubspot defines lead scoring as “a methodology used to rank prospects against a scale that represents the perceived value each lead represents to the organization.”
-Marketers can incorporate lead scoring into their automated lead nurturing campaigns by assigning values to things like conversion events and social media engagement.
+Marketers can incorporate lead scoring into their automated lead nurturing campaign by assigning values to things like conversion events and social media engagement.
 By placing values on different types of interaction, it’s much easier to understand where a lead is in the buying cycle and when they’re ready for that sales call (or in need or more nurturing).

 The ultimate goal of lead nurturing campaigns is of course to drive more conversion, and lead scoring can help you do just that.
 In fact, in a Lead Generation Marketing Effectiveness Study, 68% of marketers named lead scoring as the most effective tactic for improving revenue through lead nurturing.
 Despite its efficacy, lead scoring based on content and engagement is still a relatively new practice.
 A study by MarketingSherpa found that only 21% of B2B marketers use the practice currently.
 So if you’re looking for a way to outpace your competitors, this strategy could be it!

-Of course, you don’t have to select only one strategy for your lead nurturing campaigns.
+Of course, you don’t have to select only one strategy for your next lead nurturing campaign.
 Omni-channel marketing means your current and prospective customers will connect with you through multiple touch points.
 Lead nurturing strategies work best when they’re integrated into a larger sales and marketing plan, so don’t be afraid to implement different nurturing ideas on different platforms and mediums.
 As you do, trade spaces and think about your own experiences as a customer.
 What have brands done in the past to win you over or turn you into a brand evangelist?
 Use your insights to inspire your own lead nurturing campaign, or inspire your fellow marketers by sharing them in a comment below!